Current open calls for submissions

 All proposals, submissions and general enquiries should be sent direct to Performance

 Please send 300–400 word proposals and a 100-word bio.

 General Guidelines for Submissions:

-• Proposals will be accepted by e-mail (MS-Word or RTF).
+• Proposals will be accepted by email (Microsoft Word or Rich Text Format (RTF)).
 Proposals should not exceed one A4 side.